tgeek77/slowroll-autoyast/README.md

 - Default Username used in this file: tux
 - Default Password: linux

+*Update*:

+I have created an autoyast file for installing Slowroll to a system with a GUI with MATE installed.
+I chose MATE because it is simpler than Gnome or KDE with less dependencies.
+It almost works!

+After installing Slowroll with this file, everything is installed except the display-manager service does not start automatically but it does start manually with `sudo systemctl start display-manager`.

+This means that currently you will get just an terminal after installation and the GUI can be started by starting the service.

 Help:
 - What is [Slowroll](https://en.opensuse.org/openSUSE:Slowroll)?
 - What is [AutoYaST](https://doc.opensuse.org/documentation/leap/autoyast/single-html/book-autoyast/index.html)?